Inncee81/CalcPlus/README.md

 With this library, you can calculate numbers as long as the final numbers is less than the above number long, not just that number.

 ## What coding languages does this library support?
 For now, it only support JavaScipt.
-I have plans to eventually port it to Python, then Java, and then C#.
+I have plans to eventually port it to Python.
 ## How do I install this library?

 For JavaScript, simply link somewhere in your HTML <head> tag this text: